tonghohin/firebase-portal/README.md

 See the TypeScript version here: https://github.com/tonghohin/ts-portal

+See the JavaScript with MongoDB version here: https://github.com/tonghohin/portal

 ## Features

 - **Tenant Database** - Superintendents are able to read, add, update or delete any tenants from the database.